compose-x/ecs_composex/docs/syntax/compose_x/cognito_userpool.rst

 =========

 .. code-block:: yaml
     :caption: Example with x-elbv2 for ALB integration.
+This is taken from a real use-case.

     x-cognito_userpool:
       kafdrop-pool: